TWENTY20 Junior Cycling Squad Bolstered by new and returning talent

 Junior cycling has always been an integral component to the team for TWENTY20 founder, Nicola Cranmer.
 Heading into 2021, team partner, Julia Violich and the Bear Development Team, will remain focused on mountain bike development, while TWENTY24 will continue to support junior athletes on the road, track, gravel, and eSports.
 The program not only focuses on performance but connecting our juniors to colleges is a priority.

 “With continued uncertainty of the 2021 race schedule in North America, I felt it important to continue to support a junior program as there are a number certainties and controllables; the junior team will continue to race regionally where applicable, and there will be regular junior Zwift meet-ups to connect the athletes located across North America and Canada,” commented team general manager, Nicola Cranmer.
 “We are excited to partner with Kristin Armstrong and KX3 Coaching, a new online coaching and educational platform launching in January.
 Through KX3 Coaching, we can set home training goals and Zwift and STRAVA challenges for each athlete and facilitate regular Zoom sessions, which will cover a wide range of topics such as a pathway to performance and connecting high school athletes to colleges.
 As a part of KX3 coaching, there will be an option for each junior athlete to be assigned a mentor partnering with one of the team’s professional athletes to offer guidance throughout the year.
 If racing happens, that will be a bonus,” added Cranmer.
+Online platforms offer a variety of markets for sports like professional cycling for cycling fans that wish to share their excitement with bet365 bonus code.

 While only in the 15-16 category, Lilly Mcleod is returning to lead the team’s junior squad in 2021.
 Lilly has accomplished seven National titles and more than 100 podiums, and she will be a strong leader alongside Canadian newcomer Coralie Levesque (17-18), who will compete in her final year as a junior.
 Coralie was slated to compete in the Junior World Championships this year, but with the cancellation, she is even more driven for a successful 2021 Junior World Championships.
 Cassidy Hickey (17-18) returns after a season on the Bear Development Team, while Mallory Bryan continues in her fifth year, and Coco Diemar her sixth.